top of page

 Time doesn’t heal the loss of someone you love – time only gives you the ability to learn how to live without them.

-So, she taught me to tell those close to me how I feel about them every day – in case there were no more tomorrows.
+So, Pieta taught me to tell those close to me how I feel about them every day – in case there were no more tomorrows.

 Pieta showed me the meaning of true strength and courage.
 She never lost her sense of humour or positivity – even when battling an enemy that was always going to win.